 New Hampshire Way contains affiliate links.
 If you make a purchase through these links, we will earn a commission at no extra cost to you.
 Thanks!

 What we love about the beaches in New Hampshire is that there’s something for everyone.
-Whether you’re looking for a wide sandy beach where your kids can build sandcastles, a wild surf beach where you can surf year-year-round
+Whether you’re looking for a wide sandy beach where your kids can build sandcastles, a wild surf beach where you can surf year-round, or something in between — New Hampshire has it.

 First, we have New Hampshire’s Seacoast beaches.
 A lot of people are surprised to learn that New Hampshire has a coastline.
 It’s only 18 miles long, but we pack a lot of scenic beaches into that area!